34th Street

 "Under Attack" seems a logical progression from last year's "The Visitors."
 Although it never approaches that song's brilliant fusion of technology and emotion, "Under Attack" is a listenable and sometimes catchy effort.
 The flip harkens back to the days of Abba as that innocuous pop band delivering the mindless fun of "Waterloo" and "SOS."

-These highly unsensational new, singles follow 1981's album The Visitors, the group's first commercial failure.
+These highly unsensational new singles follow 1981's album The Visitors, the group's first commercial failure.
 Coupled with member Frida's recent solo success, this unfortunately paints a very pessimistic picture indeed for ABBA's future.

 Elias Corpsvanne